 St Luke’s groundbreaking ‘Befriending’ service tackles the problem of loneliness by organising volunteer ‘befrienders’ to regularly visit isolated members of the community.
 Befrienders offer emotional support, companionship, and a link to the wider community for those who need it most.

 Trained volunteer befrienders are matched with elderly people based on similar interests, hobbies and passions.
 The befriender visits on a regular basis, usually once a week, to have a chat, cup of tea, or get out in the local community.
 Each befriending relationship is different and based on the needs and abilities of the pair.

-We currently offer Befriending across Crewe and Nantwich, Mid Cheshire, Alsager and the surrounding villages.
-If you need more information or would like to volunteer as a befriender, please contact one of our team:
+We currently offer Befriending across a number of different locations.
+If you need more information or would like to volunteer as a befriender, please contact:

 Catherine Holligan – Compassionate Community Coordinator